amermahyoub/pandas-challenge/README.md

 * You must submit a link to your Jupyter Notebook with the viewable Data Frames.
 * You must include an exported markdown version of your Notebook called  `README.md` in your GitHub repository.
 * You must include a written description of three observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_Example.pdf) for a reference on the expected format.

 ## Hints and Considerations